Women's Health in 2023: Wellness, Fitness, Mental Health in Women

 In fact, according to research data published by Statista Research Department on March 19, 2021, the share of women's participation at work will be around 36 percent in 2021.
 The number is growing remarkably every year.
 Most women nowadays are shouldering the dual responsibility of homemakers and working individuals.

-Yet, when it comes to health and wellness, many women, especially in India, face heavy gender biases and are subsequently more likely to experience disadvantages throughout their lives.
+Yet, when it comes to health and wellness, many women, face heavy gender biases and are subsequently more likely to experience disadvantages throughout their lives.
 Malnutrition, lack of basic sanitization, pre-emptive healthcare measures, unhealthy lifestyle, and food choices all contribute to the poor health condition of women.